femid/azurewebapp-datetimeISO8601/README.md

 # simpleazurewebapp
+Deploys an Azure WebApp displaying JSON Output of Current Date in ISO 8601 format

 Simple Web App deployment using Terraform
 =========================================
-Deploys an Azure WebApp displaying JSON Output of Current Date in ISO 8601 format
+This web application is built using an Azure App Service plan, an App Service (Linux) running a Python script to generate the ISO 8601 standard date in a JSON format.
+An Azure App Service was used as they are highly configurable & can use different coding stacks (.NET, PHP, Python, etc.).
+Python scripts require the use of at least a basic (B1) app service plan, as the free tier (Y1) is not currently supported.
+If lowest cost was desired, Azure Function Apps could be used to deploy the code instead.

 Requirements:
 - az cli